 Four Points Eatery is not a halal-certified eatery.

 For most people, school food would not be what comes to mind for a satiating evening meal, but dining at The ART may be an exception.
-Located in Assumption Pathway School, The ART is a semi-fine dining restaurant run by culinary and hospitality students of the school.
-On the last Friday of every month, they serve a Porridge Buffet (from $15.50 per person) with a good spread including steamed sotong, stir-fried sesame chicken, and braised duck.
-If you’ve got siblings who are five years-old or below, bring ’em down because they’ll get to eat for free!
+Located at the Assumption Pathway School, The ART is a semi-fine dining restaurant run by culinary and hospitality students of the school.
+On the last Friday of every month, they serve a Teochew Porridge Buffet Dinner (from $15.50 per person) with a good spread including steamed sotong, stir-fried sesame chicken, and braised duck.
+If you’ve got siblings who are five years old or below, bring ’em down because they’ll get to eat for free!

 Buffet hours: Fri 6pm to 9:30pm (only available on the last Friday of each month)